Original Research

 Study limitations

 This study was limited by a small sample size and homogeneity.
 All participants who chose to attend the workshops viewed themselves as bereaved parents and none had experienced the stillbirth via surgical dilation and evacuation.
-Given these limitations, the aim of this quality improvement initiative was not to represent the diversity of stillbirth experiences across BC, but rather to serve as a starting point for ongoing efforts to optimize stillbirth care at BC Women’s Hospital.
+Given these limitations, the aim of this quality improvement initiative was not to represent the diversity of stillbirth experiences across BC, but rather to serve as a starting point for ongoing efforts to optimize stillbirth care at BC Women’s Hospital and Health Centre.

 Conclusions